Slack vs Discord - Major Differences

 In addition, you can open multiple accounts of Discord and Slack in one window.
 Each app is run on Stack as a private session so you could open Discord and/or Slack with unlimited different accounts.

-To get started, download Stack and enjoy a better communication and browsing experience. 🥳
+To get started, request access to Stack Next straight away and enjoy a better communication and browsing experience. 🥳